spryker/spryker-docs/docs/pbc/all/ratings-reviews/202204.0/third-party-integrations/integrate-bazaarvoice.md

 ### 3. Add markup to custom templates

-The Bazaarvoice PBC takes data of products from Yves pages (for example Product Detail Page).
+The Bazaarvoice PBC takes data on products from the Storefront pages (for example, Product Detail page).
-To get necessary data from the pages are used schemas from [Schema.org](https://schema.org/).
+To get necessary data from the pages, schemas from [Schema.org](https://schema.org/) are used.
-By default, the necessary markups is already present in the Yves templates.
+By default, the necessary markups are already available in the Yves templates.

-If you have custom templates or are making your own frontend the markups required for the Bazaarvoice PBC must be added according to the tables below.
+If you have custom templates or make your own frontend, the markups required for the Bazaarvoice PBC must be added according to the tables below.

 #### DCC (product catalog collection)
-Core Template: `SprykerShop/Yves/ProductDetailPage/Theme/default/views/pdp/pdp.twig`
+Core template: `SprykerShop/Yves/ProductDetailPage/Theme/default/views/pdp/pdp.twig`

 | schema.org property          | Bazaarvoice property |
 |------------------------------|----------------------|